Jacob Wohl: Other activities

 Wohl became increasingly politically active as Donald Trump launched his 2016 campaign for the presidency.
 Wohl established a reputation for his vociferous support for Trump on Twitter, and his speed in replying to nearly all of Trump's tweets.

 In 2019, Wohl and Burkman announced they would investigate any rumors about candidates in the 2020 presidential election.
 Any candidates they fully vetted, they said, would receive the "Burkman-Wohl Seal of Approval".

 During the COVID-19 pandemic in 2020, Wohl began selling a physical fitness program on his website.
 In April 2020, Wohl announced he had begun operating an account on OnlyFans, a subscription-based social media platform.

 The Washington Post reported that agents from the Federal Bureau of Investigation (FBI) had executed a raid on Jack Burkman's home on the morning of September 14, 2020.
 Wohl claimed that the agents had taken "all of Jack's files, computers and phones" from the home, which was also the headquarters of Wohl and Burkman's organization, Project 1599.
 By the afternoon of the same day, The Washington Post had updated their story to reflect that the raid had been staged, and they retracted the story shortly after.
 The Daily Beast discovered that Wohl and Burkman had again recruited actors on Craigslist to stage the raid, under the guise of recording a television show.
 The Daily Beast also reported that the Twitter account which published the photos of the raid was likely operated by Wohl.

 Wohl and Burkman collaborated to produce Predator DC, a YouTube series styled after the To Catch a Predator reality television series, which they promised would expose politically powerful sexual predators in Washington, DC.
 Employees later accused the pair of failing to take proper safety precautions and not paying promised salaries.
 In 2024, an attorney sued Wohl and Burkman after he was fired from his law firm and professorship, alleging that the two had ruined his reputation by falsely accusing him of being a predator.
 The case was dismissed for jurisdictional reasons and failure to establish a RICO claim.
 In 2025, a former DC elementary school teacher sued Wohl and Burkman, saying he lost his job after being falsely accused in the show.

 In September 2024, Politico reported that Wohl and Burkman had been running a firm called LobbyMatic, which promised to apply artificial intelligence to lobbying.
 According to the report, the duo hid their true identities, using false names and other fabricated personas to run the company.
 Wohl used the name "Jay Klein", and Burkman was known as "Bill Sanders" to Lobbymatic employees.
 LobbyMatic also claimed to have as clients several major US companies that denied ever using the firm's services.

+In July 2026, SecurityWeek reported that Wohl and Jack Burkman managed IRIS C2, an offensive cybersecurity company operating through Virginia-based Calvexa Group LLC.
+The company advertised payments for zero-day vulnerabilities and claimed to provide phone-hacking services to the U.S. government.